broadinstitute/viral-ngs/docs/description.rst

 Viral genome assembly
 ~~~~~~~~~~~~~~~~~~~~~

-The filtered and trimmed reads were subsampled to at most 100,000 pairs.
+The filtered and trimmed reads are subsampled to at most 100,000 pairs.
 *de novo* assemby is performed using Trinity_.
 Reference-assisted assembly improvements follow (contig scaffolding, orienting, etc.)
-with VFAT_ (which relies on MUSCLE_).
+with MUMMER_ and MUSCLE_.

 Each sample's reads are aligned to its *de novo* assembly using Novoalign_
 and any remaining duplicates were removed using Picard_ MarkDuplicates.